jmico/beekeeper/examples/basic/README.md

 ---
 ### RabbitMQ setup

+This example uses the internal ToyBroker to allow being run out of the box.

-In order to run this example you need a working instance of RabbitMQ.
-Enable STOMP, add and configure a user `test` and create a virtual host `/test` with the following commands:
+To run this example using RabbitMQ set `use_toybroker` to false in config files, and configure RabbitMQ (enable STOMP, add an user `test` and a virtual host `/test`) with the following commands:

 ```
 rabbitmq-plugins enable rabbitmq_stomp